chikamichi/jumoku/README.md

 Actually the RawTree class is nothing but the mixin code snippet above.

-`tree` is now a raw tree object shipping with defaults options:
+`tree` is now a raw tree object shipping with some default options:

+* it is a valid tree as defined above, and it ensures it will remain so
 * no constraint for the branching number
 * it is a undirected tree which operators ensure it remains acyclic and connected